Ratio distribution: Correlated noncentral normal ratio

-has approximately a standard Gaussian distribution:

-This transformation has been called the Geary–Hinkley transformation; the approximation is good if Y is unlikely to assume negative values, basically $\mu_y > 3\sigma_y$.
+has approximately a standard Gaussian distribution; This transformation has been called the Geary–Hinkley transformation.
+The approximation is good if $Y$ is unlikely to assume negative values, i.e., $\textstyle \mu_y > 3\sigma_y$.

 Exact correlated noncentral normal ratio

-This is developed by Dale (Springer 1979 problem 4.28) and Hinkley 1969.
-Geary showed how the correlated ratio $z$ could be transformed into a near-Gaussian form and developed an approximation for $t$ dependent on the probability of negative denominator values $x+\mu_x<0$ being vanishingly small.
+This is developed by Springer and Hinkley.
+Geary showed how the correlated ratio $z$ could be transformed into a near-Gaussian form and developed an approximation for $t$ dependent on the probability of negative denominator values $x + \mu_x < 0$ being vanishingly small.
 Fieller's later correlated ratio analysis is exact but care is needed when combining modern math packages with verbal conditions in the older literature.
 Pham-Ghia has exhaustively discussed these methods.
 Hinkley's correlated results are exact but it is shown below that the correlated ratio condition can also be transformed into an uncorrelated one so only the simplified Hinkley equations above are required, not the full correlated ratio version.